Last updated 3rd June 2019

 If you have enough spare cash or other investments that will allow you to maintain your lifestyle in retirement, then equity release is less likely to be right for you.

-Before making any final decisions, it’s important to speak to an independent expert adviser.
+Before making any final decisions, it’s important to speak to an expert adviser.
 They’ll talk you through the details and help you decide whether equity release is right for you.

 Q. How do equity release schemes work?

 A. Well, that depends on the type of equity release scheme.
 Here are the two main types:

 - Lifetime mortgage – This involves taking out a loan on your home.
 You don’t have to make any monthly repayments

 - Home reversion scheme – This involves selling some or all of your home in return for a cash sum, and you’ll live there rent-free